nerdschoolbergen/introduction-to-javascript/intro/README.md

 All browsers supply an API called the DOM (Document Object Model).
 The DOM API gives developers access to manipulate the webpage markup dynamically via a tree structure called the _DOM tree_.
 Each HTML element in the webpage is represented as a node in the tree.

-We are going to use a DOM API method called `querySelector` to replace some text in the webpage.
+We are going to use a DOM API method called `querySelector` to replace some text in the webpage, but we need to think about the order we do things.

 * Replace the contents of the `<script>` element we created in the last example with the following code: